 A. No. The break-in rate is calculated from a person’s first day of utilization in performing bargaining unit work and runs for consecutive calendar days, regardless of intervening layoff or discharge.
 The bargaining parties in this example had negotiated a 90-calendar-day break-in rate period.
 Therefore, the full contribution rate was due on the 91st calendar day after the person’s initial date of hire or utilization regardless of the person’s physical location of coverage under a different Pension Agreement.

 Q. May a break-in period of “three months” be negotiated?

 A. No. The maximum period of 90 calendar days allowed under Trustee Policy is not synonymous with a three-month period because three calendar months generally constitute 91 or 92 days.

 A. No. For example, the PEER level must be the same for all classifications utilizing a break-in rate under a single Pension Agreement.
-The basis on which contributions are made, such as "all hours compensated" must be the same for employees at the break-in rate as it is for those receiving the regular rate of contributions.
+The basis on which contributions are made, such as “all hours compensated” must be the same for persons at the break-in rate as it is for those receiving the regular rate of contributions.
 Only the contribution rate may be different during a break-in period.

 Q. May the bargaining parties determine a time period during which the break-in rate will apply that is different than the 90 calendar days stated in the Policy?

 A. No. The bargaining parties may choose to negotiate the break-in rate to apply only to one group of job classifications being contributed upon at the same rate.
-The other group of job classifications in the example may have a different break-in rate, or no break-in rate at all.
+The other group of job classifications in this example may have a different break-in rate, or no break-in rate at all.